ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Notes.md

 1) The Church and State were one or equal partners in the building of an empire.
 The Jesuits were effective empire builders, thus "Glory.
 Gold, and God".
 2) One of the purposes of the Church was to civilize the Indian into the European culture.
 In doing so, Indian culture and independence was destroyed, lending itself to genocide.
 3) The next objective of the Church was the Christianization of Indians.
 The means of doing this was the building of missions from the tip of Argentina to California.
 As a result, Indians became slaves to the mission and the building of the Roman Catholic Churches.
-4) The Church imgx»sed a paternalistic structure on society as well as within the Church.
+4) The Church imposed a paternalistic structure on society as well as within the Church.
 The purpose was to bring order to society, from the top down, and with men at the top.
 5) The Roman Catholic Church and the Jesuit Order became very wealthy.
 With wealth comes power and with power comes corruption.
 The Church and the Jesuit Order not only challenged the King of Spain (Charles III) but the authority of the As a result, the Ling had little choice and in 1767 the Jesuits were expelled from New Spain.
 The King regained control.

 >[!quote]